wavemotion-dave/ColecoDS/README.md

 * Missile-Strike crashes about 10-15 seconds into the gameplay.
 * Astrostorm crashes about 10-15 seconds into the gameplay.
 * Arno Dash and Diamond Dash 2 glitch out soon after loading.
-* Ghostblaster starts but controls don't work.
 * The original 2011 release of StarForce will crash - this is a known bug.
-There is a patched version of StarForce on Atariage.
+There is a patched version of the game StarForce on Atariage.

 Controllers :
 -----------------------